 This product may contain third party software for which Veritas is required to provide attribution to the third party ("Third Party Programs").
 Some of the Third Party Programs are available under open source or free software licenses.
 The License Agreement accompanying the Software does not alter any rights or obligations you may have under those open source or free software licenses.
-Please see the Third Party Legal Notice Appendix to this Documentation or TPIP ReadMe File accompanying this product for more information on the Third Party Programs.
+Refer to the third party legal notices document accompanying this Veritas product or available at: